 The French Republic is a unitary semi-presidential republic in Western Europe with a population of over 65 million inhabitants.
-France is one of the world’s most developed countries, possessing the world’s fifth largest economy measured by GDP, the ninth-largest economy measured by purchasing power parity and is Europe’s second largest economy by nominal GDP.
-It is the wealthiest European (and the world’s 4th) nation in aggregate household wealth.
+France is one of the world’s most developed countries and the world’s sixth largest economy measured by GDP.
+It is Europe’s third largest economy by nominal GDP in 2017.
 France enjoys a high standard of living as well as a high public education level, and has also one of the world’s highest life expectancies.
-France has been listed as the world’s “best overall health care” provider by the World Health Organization whilst average life expectancy at birth is 77 years for men and 84 years for women, one of the highest of the European Union
+France has been listed as the world’s “best overall health care” provider by the World Health Organization whilst average life expectancy at birth is 77 years for men and 84 years for women, one of the highest of the European Union.

 The issue of health inequalities has only really appeared on the political agenda in recent years, however it is being afforded increasing attention in debates around the issue.

 Policy responses are devised at a national level with priorities and frameworks being established.
 It is then the responsibility of the Regional Health Agencies to create specific plans within these frameworks that are tailored to their own needs and that explicitly address health inequalities.
 The cancer plan (2014) aims to tackle inequalities in cancer incidence and outcomes.
 The plan includes early diagnosis, access to quality care, and innovations.
 Strengthening public health and prevention policies may reduce the pressure on the health system and reduce social inequalities in health.

 An overview of policy responses addressing health inequalities in can be found in our Policy Database.

 An overview of projects and initiatives that are currently taking place or that have successfully been finalized, and that are addressing health inequality issues, can be found in our Project Database.